Lee Anderson

 Lee Anderson (born 6 January 1967) is a British politician and television presenter who has served as the Member of Parliament (MP) for Ashfield since 2019.
-A member of Reform UK, he has served as its Chief Whip since July 2024.
+A member of Reform UK, he has served as its Chief Whip since July 2024, and its Chairman since 2026.
 Anderson was elected in 2019 as a member of the Conservative Party, but defected to Reform UK in March 2024 after having the whip suspended.
 He became the party's first MP, and was subsequently elected for Reform UK at the 2024 general election.

 Anderson was a deputy chairman of the Conservative Party under Rishi Sunak from February 2023 to January 2024.
 He resigned to vote against the government on an amendment relating to the Rwanda asylum plan.
 In February 2024, he had the Conservative whip suspended after declining to apologise for stating that "Islamists" had "got control" of Sadiq Khan and Keir Starmer.

-Before his parliamentary career, Anderson was a coal-miner and worked for the Citizens Advice Bureau.
+Before his parliamentary career, Anderson was a coal miner and worked for the Citizens Advice Bureau.
 He was elected as a Labour Party councillor in the Ashfield District in 2015.
 Suspended by Labour in 2018, he defected to the Conservative Party later that year and was a Conservative councillor in Mansfield from 2019 to 2021 concurrently with his term as an MP.
 He was elected for Reform UK at the 2024 general election.

 Early life and career

 Lee Anderson was born on 6 January 1967, in Kings Mill Hospital Sutton-in-Ashfield, Nottinghamshire.
 His father Paul was a coal miner, while his mother Jenny worked in a clothing factory.
 Lee, along with his sisters Lisa and Paula, were brought up in Huthwaite, Nottinghamshire.
 He attended John Davies Primary School and Ashfield School.

 In his youth, Anderson was a member of Arthur Scargill's National Union of Mineworkers and campaigned for the Labour Party's Michael Foot in the 1983 general election.
 He cites Scargill, Dennis Skinner, and Tony Benn as important influences on his early political beliefs.

-Anderson worked as a coal miner for ten years, before volunteering with, and eventually working for Citizens Advice for another ten years.
+Anderson worked as a coal miner for ten years from 1986 to 1996, before volunteering with, and eventually working for Citizens Advice for another ten years.
 Afterwards, he worked in hostels supporting homeless care leavers.